 That's when Jesus needs to talk to you of heavenly things.
 These heavenly things: "God so loved the world, that He gave His only Son, that whoever believes in Him should not perish but have eternal life.
-For God did not send His Son into the world to condemn the world, but in order that the world might be saved through Him".
-Out of purest love, the Father looked at all of us born of the flesh and saw our sad state of affairs.
+For God did not send His Son into the world to condemn the world, but in order that the world might be saved through Him."
+Out of purest love, the Father looked at all of us born of the flesh and saw out sad state of affairs.
 He saw that because we are born of the flesh, we cannot inherit the kingdom of God.

 He said simply, "No. My love will not permit it."
-So out of His great love, He sent His Son, Jesus Christ, to descend from heaven above not to condemn the world, but that the world might be saved through Him.
+So out of His great love, He sent His Son, Jesus, to descend from heaven not to condemn the world, but that the world might be saved through Him.
 Jesus came into this world, born of Mary, and took on flesh, becoming a human being like you and me, but did not engage in the works of the flesh.
-Out of His great love, God takes all of the works of our flesh -- all of the sexual immorality, the idolatry, the envy, the anger, the jealousy, the strife, all of it -- and lays it upon Jesus.
+Out of His great love, God takes all the works of the flesh - all the sexual immortality, impurity, sensuality, idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, divisions, envy, drunkenness, all of it - and lays it upon Jesus.
 And Jesus goes to Calvary's cross, because the Father condemned His Son for all the works of our flesh.
 Jesus has nails driven through His skin, His tissue, His muscle, into the wood and then is lifted up, just as Moses lifted up the serpent in the wilderness so that all who look to Jesus will have eternal life.
 Upon that cross, Jesus shed His blood, endured the punishment for all your works of the flesh, and died your death, for you.

-And so that you can be born again, three days later Jesus rose from the dead and forty days after that, He who had descended to earth, ascended back into heaven.
-Ten days after that, Jesus gave the Holy Spirit, who blows like the wind where He wishes, but who always blows through the water, so that in your own holy Baptism, the water and the Word and the Spirit were applied to you.
-You were joined to Jesus so that you died with Him and rose with Him so that all the works of your flesh were washed away in that water.
+And so that you can be born again, three days later, Jesus rose from the dead and forty days after that, He who had descended to earth, ascended back into heaven.
+Ten days after that, Jesus gave the Holy Spirit, who blows like the wind where He wishes, but who always blows through the water, so that in your own holy Baptism, the water and the Word and the Spirit is applied to you.
+You were joined to Jesus so that you died with Him and rose with Him so that all the words of your flesh were washed away in that water.
 And you were born again, born again into the kingdom of God.

 And what a kingdom it is!
 It is a kingdom of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness.
 It is a kingdom of the forgiveness of sins, life, and salvation.
 All that is yours because you were born again of water and the Spirit.
-That is DIVINE BIRTH.